Medical & Professional Licensing Board Matters

 Interstate Medical Licensure Compact Act

 In April 2019, the Georgia General Assembly passed and Governor Kemp signed into law Senate Bill 16.
 This new law (effective July 1, 2019, and codified at § 43-34-300, et seq.) authorizes Georgia to enter into an interstate compact known as the “Interstate Medical Licensure Compact Act,” which complements existing licensure and regulatory authority of state medical boards, and provides a streamlined process for physicians to become licensed in multiple states.

 The new law allows the Georgia Medical Board to administer the Interstate Medical Licensure Compact in Georgia.
 Among other things, the new law also: requires fingerprint records checks; provides for application of an expedited license; provides for a coordinated information system; provides for joint investigations and discipline; provides for a commission to administer the Compact among the member states; provides for dispute resolution; and repeals conflicting laws.

-Georgia is the 31st member jurisdiction to join the Compact.
-The Compact now includes 29 states, the District of Columbia, and the Territory of Guam as member jurisdictions.
+Georgia was the 31st member jurisdiction to join the Compact.
+As of this writing, the Compact now includes 32 states, the District of Columbia, and the Territory of Guam as member jurisdictions.
 Similar legislation has been introduced in other states as well.